msamdk/Fish_Re_Identification/1. Autofish_data_exploration/Readme.md

 **Annotation ID**

-getAnnIds() function is crucial for extracting specific annotation ids that match certain image IDs, category IDs or other criteria
+getAnnIds() function is crucial for extracting specific annotation IDs that match certain image IDs, category IDs or other criteria

 **What does it do?**